google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

   detail for the error to be rectified.

 error_code:
 : An error code readable by the client.
-Some codes are generic and are detailed here.
-Others are detailed in the individual requests.
+Other than the generic codes detailed here, each error codes is specific to individual type of request.
+Specific errors are specified in the respective sections below.
 Error codes are fixed text strings.

 |---------------+---------------------------------------------|